 - Cinnamon and chopped green apple

-- Chopped banana coins and dried blueberries, cranberries etc.
+- Chopped banana chips and dried blueberries or cranberries

-Now if you take the above ideas and replace the cream cheese with peanut or almond butter, replace the cucumbers with chopped celery
+If you take the above ideas and replace the cream cheese with peanut

+butter or almond butter and replace the cucumbers with chopped celery,

-and you have more choices which are healthy.
-2-4 rice cakes per
+you will have even more choices which are super healthy.
+2-4 rice

-crunch of the cake mixed with the textures of the toppings is another
+of the cake mixed with the textures of the different toppings is

 Oats are a secret treat just waiting to happen!
 These little carb

-flakes are a high protein carb and help to regulate blood
+flakes are a high protein carb source and help to regulate blood

-sugar which differs from other carbs in that they usually cause insulin
+sugar which differs from other carbs in that they usually cause

-Oats can replace any flour in baking, pancakes, and even in cooking
+Oats can replace any type of flour in baking, while preparing pancakes,

-find oat bran which is finely ground, oat flour or the good old
+find oat bran which is finely ground, oat flour or steel cut oats.

-steel cut.
-Whole oats are a mainstay in my house.
+Old fashioned oats are a mainstay in my house.
 Bob's Red Mill which

 A competitor at a show once had these little tea cake looking things

-and she would dollop peanut butter on them.
+and she would put a dollop of peanut butter on them.
 She had all

 of us curious, and drooling!
-Finally someone could not stand it anymore and piped
+Finally someone could not stand it

 Experiment and see what you like.
 Its a great way to calm

-a craving for sweet or salty yet keeping to the healthy
+a craving for sweet or salty foods yet keep to a clean and healthy

-diet foods

-you are eating.
-Now take a tsp of carob chips and throw those over 2
+diet.
+Now, take a teaspoon of carob chips and throw those over 2

-oat tea cakes and peanut butter, tell me that does not help a
+oat tea cakes and peanut butter then tell me if that doesn't cure